V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 - Dance
 - Emotion
 - Non-Verbal Communication
+- GTPyhop
+- Planning

 ## Further Reading

 1. [V-Sekai · GitHub](https://github.com/v-sekai) - Official GitHub account for the V-Sekai development community focusing on social VR functionality for the Godot Engine.
 2. [V-Sekai/v-sekai-game](https://github.com/v-sekai/v-sekai-game) is the GitHub page for the V-Sekai open-source project, which brings social VR/VRSNS/metaverse components to the Godot Engine.
+3. [GTPyhop Documentation]: (Add a link to relevant GTPyhop documentation if available)

 AI assistant Aria assisted with this article.